2022 Utah astrophotography workshop

 Transportation will not be included, and all the driving will be on paved, easy roads, so any type of vehicle is fine for this Utah workshop.

 When traveling to different locations on the tour, we will try to carpool as often as possible.
-Some parking areas are small, and we would like to minimize our impact on the land and ecosystem as much as possible.
+Some parking areas are small, and we would like to minimize our impact on the land.

 Meals are not included, except for breakfast in our hotel.

 Moab has grocery stores where you can buy food, drinks, and snacks.
-We recommend buying some groceries and snacks before the start of the tour, since our schedule will completely depend on the shooting conditions, and some days, we might not make it to any of the local Moab restaurants for lunch/dinner.
+We recommend buying some groceries and snacks before the start of the tour since our schedule will completely depend on the shooting conditions.

-The Southeast Utah park pass to Arches and Canyonlands National Parks passes cost $55 and is valid for a week.
+The Southeast Utah park pass to Arches and Canyonlands National Parks costs $55 and is valid for a week.
 You can get your pass in person at the kiosk before entering the park.

 If you plan to visit more national parks within the following year after the workshop, we recommend getting the “America the Beautiful” annual pass, which gives you unlimited access to all national parks and some state parks in the country for only $80.
 You can get it online here.